finestructure/Rester/README.md

   - JSON
   - query parameters
   - forms
+  - multipart
 - Send headers
 - Use response values as substitution variables
 - Batch file processing
 - Delay between requests

+See [Upcoming Features](https://github.com/finestructure/Rester/issues/28) for a list of what is planned for future releases.

 ## Example request sequence